-But that doesn’t mean everyone else is free to contract.
+Only a few contractor types need to carry state-issued licenses—but that doesn’t mean other contractors are completely off the hook.
 Quite the contrary: Rhode Island requires all contractors to register with the state, including general contractors and subcontractors.
-And there are some unique requirements to register, so it’s nothing to take lightly.
+Here are the state requirements and steps to take to get registered.

 Do you need a license to file a mechanics lien in Rhode Island?